XHAAA-FM

-XHAAA-FM (branded as La Caliente) is a Regional Mexican radio station that serves the Reynosa, Tamaulipas/McAllen, Texas border area.
+XHAAA-FM (branded as La Caliente 93.1 FM) is a Regional Mexican radio station that serves the Reynosa, Tamaulipas/McAllen, Texas border area.
 It broadcasts from the Multimedios tower at El Control, Tamaulipas, between Reynosa and Matamoros.

 History

 XHAAA received its concession on November 22, 1979.
 The original concession holder was Francisco González Sánchez, the current president of Grupo Multimedios.
+It begins broadcasting ballad pop and memory music as Radio Recuerdo.
+In the early 90s, Radio Recuerdo, moved to new station XHRYS-FM 90.1, and XHAAA is renaming to Super Estelar with a Regional Mexican format and in 2000 it took the current name.